PhyloGrok/AnalyzeBloodwork/README.md

 ### 1. Akimel O'otham (NIDDK Pima Indians Diabetes) data set:
 Data from the Akimel O'otham dataset was collected from an NIH clinical study of the relationships between obesity, BMI, blood glucose, diastolic blood pressure, tricep fold thickness, serum insulin levels, family history of diabetes, number of times pregnant, age, and whether a person is diagnosed with type 2 diabetes or not.
 This data set is from a study of Akimel O'otham people on the Gila River Indian Reservation in Arizona.
 The study was conducted between the early 1960s and mid 1990s.
 These parameters can then be used to train a machine learning algorithm to diagnose a patient with diabetes using these data points.

-### 2. NIH Complete Blood Count with RNA expression in IBS dataset
+### 2. NIH Complete Blood Count with RNA expression in IBS dataset:

 Data from the sample dataset was collected during an NIH natural history clinical study of the relationship between obesity, inflammation, stress, and gastrointestinal disorders and is fully open-sourced (citations and links below).